BBQ Sauce Recipe

 Frequently Asked Questions

-One thing we learned about making this Homemade BBQ Sauce is that the longer it simmers, the thicker it gets.
+The longer it simmers, the thicker it gets.
 You can adjust the cooking time depending on your preference for a thicker or thinner sauce.
 You might want a thinner sauce for mopping ribs as they smoke, but I like my sauce a little thicker for dipping and basting.

-Most barbecue sauces start with a simple base of ketchup, vinegar, and a sweetener like brown sugar or molasses, then build on it with spices and seasonings.
+Most start with a simple base of ketchup, vinegar, and a sweetener like brown sugar or molasses, then build on it with spices and seasonings.
 Common additions include mustard, Worcestershire sauce, chili powder, garlic, onion powder, and black pepper.

 A traditional southern-style BBQ sauce with a balance of tanginess, sweetness, and a hint of heat is a popular choice for smothering pulled pork sandwiches.
-Thinner sauces are also ideal for pulled meat because they get into all the cracks and crevices for maximum sauciness!

 Looking for More Homemade Sauce Recipes?